Early Stage Alzheimer's Disease Information

 Including Fitness & Lifestyle

 There is no single test to identify AD.
 A comprehensive exam should be conducted by your physician including a complete health history and physical exam, neurological and mental status assessments, as well as other lab tests (like chest x-rays and blood tests).
 These will help rule out any other diseases which may look like Alzheimer's but are not.
 Physicians are now able to accurately diagnose 80 - 90% of people who show symptoms of AD.
 A definitive diagnosis is possible, however, only through the examination of brain tissue at autopsy.
+Facilities like Assurety Senior Care offer Alzheimer's Care in Vancover, WA for individuals requiring specialized memory care services.

 Treatment & Care for Alzheimer's